cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpactivatestandby.md

 # gpactivatestandby

-Activates a standby coordinator host and makes it the active coordinator for the Greenplum Database system.
+Activates a standby coordinator host and makes it the active coordinator for the Cloudberry Database system.

 ## Synopsis